Pakistan Food Guide

 Start mild if not accustomed to spicy food

-Pakistani cuisine can be very spicy.
-If you're not used to heat, ask for "kam masala" (less spice) or start with milder dishes like plain biryani or tandoori chicken.
+A lot of Pakistani food runs hot.
+If you aren't used to it, ask for "kam masala" (less spice), or ease in with something milder like plain biryani or tandoori chicken.

 Dietary Options